kong.client

 kong.client.authenticate(consumer, credential)

-Sets the authenticated consumer and/or credential for the current request.
+Sets the authenticated consumer and/or credential as well as the authenticated consumer-group for the current request.
 While both consumer and credential can be nil, at least one of them must exist.
 Otherwise, this function will throw an error.

 Phases